How to Sharpen Drill Bits with a File (6 Steps)

 Video | MECH 4 mechs

-The drill bit used for this demonstration might often have grime or dirt.
-So, remember to clean off any dust from the drill bit.
+Clean off any dust on the drill bit.
 Take a rag and wash off the grime and dust.
-Any dust or grime might impact the drilling and sharpening processes significantly.
+If not removed, dust or grime might significantly impact the drilling and sharpening processes.

-Wearing safety goggles and gloves is necessary during the sharpening and drilling task.
-So, make sure to wear them before starting.
+Wearing safety goggles and gloves is necessary while sharpening and drilling.
+Wear them before starting.

-Step 3 – Clamp the Drill Bit to the Table
+Step 3: Clamp the Drill Bit to a Table

-You should be able to see the drill bit clearly while sharpening the drill bit.
-Now place the drill bit on the table and clamp it tightly.
-The drill bit should be stable at the table.
+You should be able to see the drill bit clearly while sharpening it.
+Place the drill bit on the table and clamp it tightly.
+It should be stable on the table.
 Your effort will be wasted if the drill bit begins to rock back and forth while sharpening.

-Quick Tip: If you have a table vice at your home, use it for this process.
-It is much easier than using clamps.
+Quick Tip: If you have a table vice in your home, use it for this process, as it will be much easier than clamps.

 Difference Between the Auger File and Mill File